Heart of the Silk Road

 Please note that in this instance, the single supplement payable does not include the yurt camps which are in shared style accommodation.

 Trip leader description

-Accompanying you along your journey will be your Inverted Atlas trip leader.
+Accompanying you on your Uzbekistan tour will be your Inverted Atlas trip leader.
 Your trip leader is a logistics extraordinaire, keeps the trip running smoothly and ensures you have the best time possible on your trip.
 It is important to know that while your trip leader has the best job in the world, they aren’t actually on holidays, but rather they are there to make sure you have the best time while you are on your holiday!
 Your trip leader may at times need some time out so that they can complete back of house tasks that ensure everyone continues to enjoy the trip.
 It is also your trip leaders’ job to handle any issues (heaven forbid!) that come up while you’re on your trip like: